Depth optimization of CNOT ladder circuits: Error Analysis: Results and Discussion

-In Figure \ref{fig:results}(c) we select nine pairs for idling and CX error probabilities and plot the $\Delta$ Fidelity against register qubits in the range up to 200.
-Note that for every $n$ number of register qubits we need an extra amount of $n-3$ auxiliary qubits in the case of non-unitary circuits.
-In practice, this plot shows how Figure \ref{fig:results}(b) evolves for different numbers of register qubits.
+In Fig.~\ref{fig:results}(c) we select nine pairs for idling and CNOT error probabilities and plot the $\Delta$ Fidelity against register qubits in the range up to 200.
+In practice, this plot shows how Fig.~\ref{fig:results}(b) evolves for different numbers of register qubits.
 We observe that the non-unitary construction is preferable for most of the error parameters considered in this plot, however the corresponding trends are not the same.
-This implies that the choice between a unitary and a non-unitary circuit should depend on the number of register qubits and the error characteristics of the platform.
+This implies that the choice between a unitary and a non-unitary circuit depends on the number of register qubits and the error characteristics of the platform.